UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ```

-Use any of the resources available in http://schema.org/geo to describe
+The DataCrate microdocument for a Place may use any of the resources available
-places.
-Future profiles of DataCrate may mandate the use of a subset of these.
+in http://schema.org/geo to describe places.
+Future profiles of DataCrate may
+mandate the use of a subset of these.

 ### Time